tankbottoms/vebanny-bannyverse-on-chain/README.md

 }
 ```

-Which will be encoded in the Banny's metadata json in the attributes, e.g.
+Which is encoded in the Banny's metadata json in the attributes, e.g.

 ```json
 {